 Figure 1.
-Once RAVEN is loaded, the following containers will be displayed: (1) the Source Explorer, (2) the Bands Panels, (3) the Details Panel, (4) the Right Panel (5) the Top Bar and (6) the NEST Modules Navigation.
+Once RAVEN is loaded, the following containers will be displayed: (1) the Source Explorer, (2) the Bands Panels, (3) the Details Panel, (4) the Right Panel (5) the Top Bar and Containers

-Containers

 Source Explorer Panel

 The Source Explorer Panel displays the available data in a tree-like format.
 The user can navigate through the tree to select various data sources to visualize.
 Please refer to the Source Explorer Section for more details.